rppicomidi/usb_midi_host/README.md

 for examples.

 ## Building Arduino Applications
+The latest Adafruit TinyUSB Arduino Library code contains the the native USB MIDI Host class driver code.
+However, the Adafruit TinyUSB Arduino Library code does not enable the USB MIDI Host support.
+For now, please continue to use this code for Arduino projects.
+I will refrain from bumping the git tag version so as to not confuse Arduino programmers.

 Include this library, the Adafruit TinyUSB Arduino Library, and, if your host port hardware requires it, the Pico_PIO_USB Library using the Arduino IDE Library Manager.
 If this library